jaredly/reasonml-reactjs-test/Readme.md

 # Reasonml + Reactjs experimentation

+I tried three different ways of using react from reason.

+1. direct port, lots of js munging
+2. functional style

 ## Two options: jsoo & bucklescript

 - js_of_ocaml is the more established player, and more things know about &